Hives are a common skin rash that’s often a sign of an allergic reaction.

 You may find that these triggers make hives worse or come back:

-You may not need any treatment because hives often clear up within a couple of days.
+You may not need any treatment because hives often clear up in a couple of days.
 In the meantime, it’s best if you avoid any triggers you know you have.